lar248/TechCrunchDisrupt/mean-app/README.md

 ## NPM installations
 `npm install -g angular-cli`
-`ng new mean-app`
+more modules to install
-At this point, you can serve the application as stated above: `ng serve` `npm install --save express body-parser`
+`npm install --save express body-parser axios`
-At this point, you need to build the Angular app because the catch-all route is dist/index.html: `ng build` `node server.js`
+At this point, you need to build the Angular app because the catch-all route is dist/index.html: `npm run build`
-`npm install --save axios`